Michael Massey Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.1 K/9, which ranks 25th in MLB.
+- The eight strikeouts per nine innings put together by the Guardians pitching staff ranks 27th in the league.

-- The Guardians have a 3.89 team ERA that ranks ninth across all MLB pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.86).

-- Guardians pitchers combine to give up 101 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to give up the second-fewest home runs in baseball (101 total, one per game).

+- The Guardians will send Williams (1-2) to the mound to make his seventh start of the season.
+He is 1-2 with a 3.74 ERA and 26 strikeouts through 33 2/3 innings pitched.

-- His most recent appearance came on Wednesday against the Pittsburgh Pirates, when the right-hander threw 5 1/3 innings, surrendering two earned runs while allowing five hits.
+- The right-hander's last time out was on Friday against the Philadelphia Phillies, when he threw four innings, surrendering one earned run while allowing five hits.

-- The 28-year-old has amassed an ERA of 2.71, with 7 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .215 against him.
+- The 24-year-old has a 3.74 ERA and 7 strikeouts per nine innings in six games this season, while allowing a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.